Cathedral Basilica of Our Lady of Assumption, Mariana

-The Cathedral Basilica of Our Lady of Assumption (Catedral Metropolitana Basílica Nossa Senhora da Assunção), also called in Portuguese Catedral da Sé de Mariana, is a Catholic cathedral-basilica, the seat of the Archdiocese of Mariana.
-It is located in the state of Minas Gerais, in the city of Mariana, Brazil.
-It is dedicated to Our Lady of the Assumption.
+The Cathedral Basilica of Our Lady of the Assumption (Catedral Basílica Nossa Senhora da Assunção), often called the Mariana Cathedral or the Sé of Mariana (Catedral da Sé de Mariana), is a Catholic cathedral in Mariana, Minas Gerais, Brazil.
+It is the seat of the Archdiocese of Mariana.
+The church became the cathedral of the newly created Diocese of Mariana in 1745 and has held the title of minor basilica since 1963.